Parent Mediation Program

 What does mediation cost?

-Because of grant funding, there is not cost for the first six hours of mediation when discussing parenting plan, access and visitation issues.
-If other issues are part of the mediation (e.g. full divorce), fees may be charged when discussing those issues.
+Because of grant funding, there is not cost for the first four hours of mediation when discussing parenting plan, access and visitation issues.
+If other issues are part of the mediation (e.g. full divorce) fees may be charged when discussing those issues.
+Please note that as the grant year progresses, grant funds may not be available to cover the four subsidized hours.

 About the community mediation centers

-The following five community mediation centers provide mediation services for the Parent Mediation Program:
+The following six community mediation centers provide mediation services for the Parent Mediation Program:

 Mette Kreutzmann, Program Manager